smithy-lang/smithy/docs/source-2.0/guides/model-validation-examples.rst

 Execute Validator for All Shapes Matching Selector
 ==============================================================

-We can use selectors to only execute a validator for shapes matching that selector.
+We can use selectors to only run a validator for shapes matching that selector.
 The following example demonstrates how to have the `MissingPaginatedTrait` built-in validator ignore any operations with the `@internal` trait.
-The `MissingPaginatedTrait` will execute for only shapes that are not operations with the `@internal` trait.
+The `MissingPaginatedTrait` will run for only shapes that are not operations with the `@internal` trait.

 .. code-block:: smithy